Start Free Trial Book a Demo

 Lots of enthusiasts even end up accomplishing the task of setting up self-hosted knowledge bases using wiki software and a local server, since there are more open-source wiki solutions than open-source knowledge base solutions.
 The hardware requirements aren’t strict, so it’s easy to get started no matter what equipment you have.

-So what does it actually take to set up one of these things?
+So what does it take to set up one of these things?

-Well, fortunately, there are people who have created solutions taking the learning curve from “tech enthusiast” to “amateur.”
+Well, fortunately, some people have created solutions that take the learning curve from “tech enthusiast” to “amateur.”
 How does all of that work?

 Advantages of Setting up a Self-Hosted Platform